 Tuerredda – Chia

 This feels like a beach for locals.
 Wealthy locals.
-Luxury yachts are docked off shore, parking is pricey, the beach bars are high class but renting a beach chair and umbrella for the day isn’t outrageously expensive.
+Luxury yachts are docked off the coast, parking is pricey, the beach bars are high class but renting a beach chair and umbrella for the day isn’t outrageously expensive.
 This luxury beach is accessible for all.

 Activities: Swimming, sailing, reading, drinking.